logic3579/dockerfiles/README.md

 $ make help
 all                            Build all and push build                          Builds all the dockerfiles in the repository. image                          Build a Dockerfile (ex.
-DIR=telnet). run                            Run a Dockerfile from the command at the top of the file (ex.
-DIR=curl). test                           Run the tests
+DIR=network-tools). run                            Run a Dockerfile from the command at the top of the file (ex.
+DIR=system-tools). test                           Run the tests
 ```